iretiola-007/Kyvera/README.md

 ***📘 Documentation***
 ## 1. Introduction

-NovaScript is a lightweight programming language inspired by Python.
+Kyvera is a lightweight programming language inspired by Python.
 It is built with a custom interpreter written in Python and follows a Python-like structure while introducing its own unique features.

-NovaScript’s main feature is **multi-language support**, currently supporting **Japanese, German, and Italian**, with more languages planned for future releases.
+Kyvera’s main feature is **multi-language support**, currently supporting **Japanese, German, and Italian**, with more languages planned for future releases.

-The goal of NovaScript is to provide a simple, flexible, and extensible language that can grow over time.
+The goal of Kyvera is to provide a simple, flexible, and extensible language that can grow over time.

 ---